-The information gathered in the survey will provide valuable data for anyone working with children and young people, across government and non-government organisations.
-Organisations will be able to use the data in shaping policy and programs to ensure the needs of children and young people are met.
+The Speaking Out Survey 2019 summary report was tabled in Parliament on 19 February 2020.
+The findings will be valuable for anyone working with children and young people, across both government and non-government organisations, helping to guide policy and programs that ensure the needs of children and young people are met.

 The next Speaking Out Survey is planned for early 2021.

 Most students rated their overall wellbeing positively, but there are concerns when it comes to mental health and safety.
 View some of the key findings below, organised in line with the Commissioner’s Wellbeing Monitoring Framework and its three interlinked domains of Healthy and connected, Safe and supported and Learning and participating.

 These three domains are important because children and young people across WA have told the Commissioner that these things make a big difference to their lives and make them well and happy.

 You can also download the Speaking Out Survey 2019 - summary report for a more in-depth look at the survey’s findings.

 Surveys of 5,000 teenagers reveals WA kids' feelings about school, friends, bullying, sex, and self-esteem - Article in The West Australian and The Sunday Times, 23 February 2020

 Landmark youth survey reveals girls' high school struggle - ABC radio interview with Commissioner Pettit - 20 February 2020